-- a lengthy preparation the transition from the tributary mode, the usual form of organization of pre-modern societies - which lasted eight centuries, from 1000 to 1800; - a short period of maturity (the 19th century), during which the "West" affirmed its domination; - the long "decline" caused by the "awakening of the South" (Amin 2007) in which the peoples and their States regained the major initiative in transforming the world, the first wave having taken place in the 20th century.
+- a short period of maturity (the nineteenth century), during which the 'West' affirmed its domination: - the long 'decline' caused by the 'awakening of the South' (Amin, 2007) in which the peoples and their states regained the major initiative in transforming the world, the first wave having taken place in the twentieth century.

-The internal contradictions that were characteristic of all the advanced societies in the premodern world - and not only those specific to "feudal" Europe - account for the successive waves of the inventions that were to constitute capitalist modernity.

-The oldest wave came from China, where changes began in the Sung era (11th century), which developed further in the Ming and Qing epochs, giving China a head start in terms of technological inventiveness and the social productivity of collective work, which was not to be surpassed by Europe until the 19th century.
-This "Chinese" wave was to be followed by a

-"Middle Eastern" wave, which took place in the Arabo-Persian Caliphate and then (as from the Crusades) in the towns of Italy.

-The last wave concerns the long transition of the ancient tributary world to the modern capitalist world which began in the Atlantic part of Europe as from the conquest of the Americas, and took the form of mercantilism for three centuries (1500-1800).
+The internal contradictions that were characteristic of all the advanced societies in the pre-modern world-and not only those specific to 'feudal' Europe-account for the successive waves of the inventions that were to constitute capitalist modernity.
+The oldest wave came from China, where changes began in the Sung era (eleventh century), which developed further in the Ming and Qing epochs, giving China a head start in terms of technological inventiveness and the social productivity of collective work, which was not to be surpassed by Europe until the nineteenth century.
+This 'Chinese' wave was to be followed by a 'Middle Eastern' wave, which took place in the Arabo-Persian Caliphate and then (as from the Crusades) in the towns of Italy.
+The last wave concerns the long transition of the ancient tributary world to the modern capitalist world, which began in the Atlantic part of Europe as from the conquest of the Americas and took the form of mercantilism for three centuries (1500-1800).

 Capitalism, which gradually came to dominate the world, is the result of this last wave.
-The European ("Western") form of historical capitalism that took place in Atlantic and Central Europe, their offspring in the United States and later on in Japan, developed its own characteristics, particularly its accumulation mode based on dispossession (first, of the peasants and then of the peoples in the peripheries, integrated into its global system).
-This historical form is therefore indissoluble from the centres/peripheries contrast that it endlessly constructs, reproduces and deepens.

-Historical capitalism took on its final form at the end of the 18th century with the English industrial revolution that invented the new "machine factory" (together with the creation of the new industrial proletariat) and the French revolution that invented modern politics.

-Mature capitalism developed over the short period that marked the apogee of this system in the 19th century.
+The European ('Western') form of historical capitalism that took place in Atlantic and Central Europe, their offspring in the United States and later on in Japan, developed its own characteristics, particularly its accumulation mode based on dispossession (first, of the peasants and then of the peoples in the peripheries, integrated into its global system).
+This historical form is therefore indissoluble from the center/periphery contrast that it endlessly constructs, reproduces, and deepens.
+Historical capitalism took on its final form at the end of the eighteenth century with the English industrial revolution that invented the new 'machine factory' (together with the creation of the new industrial proletariat) and the French revolution that invented modern politics.
+Mature capitalism developed over the short period that marked the apogee of this system in the nineteenth century.
 Capital accumulation then took on its definitive form and became the basic law that governed society.
-From the beginning this form of accumulation was constructive (it enabled a prodigious and continuous acceleration in the productivity of social labour) but it was, at the same time, destructive.
-Marx observed at an early stage that accumulation destroys the two bases of wealth - the human being (victim of commodity alienation) and nature.
+From the beginning, this form of accumulation was constructive (it enabled a prodigious and continuous acceleration in the productivity of social labor) but it was, at the same time, destructive.
+Marx observed at an early stage that accumulation destroys the two bases of wealth-the human being (victim of commodity alienation) and nature.